ManlyMarco/Illusion_RemoveToRecycleBin/README.md

 [Preview video](https://www.youtube.com/watch?v=FAkZmNJ-1Gs)

 ### How to use
-1. KK version requires latest version of [BepInEx v4](https://github.com/BepInEx/BepInEx) and [BepisPlugins](https://github.com/bbepis/BepisPlugins).
-EC version requires a latest version of [BepInEx v5](https://github.com/BepInEx/BepInEx) and [EC_CorePlugins](https://github.com/ManlyMarco/EC_CorePlugins).
+1. KK version requires latest version of [BepInEx v4](https://github.com/BepInEx/BepInEx).
+EC version requires a recent version of [BepInEx v5](https://github.com/BepInEx/BepInEx).
 2. Download the latest release for your game.
 3. Place the .dll inside your `BepInEx` folder for KK or `BepInEx\plugins` for EC.
 Overwrite if asked.
 4. Start character maker, save a new card and then delete it.
 Check if it appears in your recycle bin.